sundhaug92/mocr-manual/mocr.md

 ### Assistant Flight Director

 The assistant flight director role, is as the name implies to assist the flight director.
 In addition, they have the responsibility of selecting what should be shown on the [](#projector-screens).
 This is done in a similar way to selecting content for the small screens (See [Screens](#screens)), with the addition of a few buttons to select the projectors.
 Note that the main projector screen uses 4 digit channels rather than 2 digit ones, and cannot display any two digit channel.
-The aux projector screen is currently INOP, locked to a static image.

 #### Main room display screens